Site Builders Guide

 This guide covers additional actions that can be accomplished by Site Builders on the Open Berkeley platform.

 For an overview of basic editing functionality, see the Editors Guide.
 For information about website cache and how to flush website caches, see Website Cache and Flush Cache.

-Login and interface
+Login and Interface

 Once you log in, you should see the administration menu bar at the top of the screen; you can use that menu bar to navigate.